2. GSEApy Tutorial

 h2m_dict = {}

-for i, row in h2m.loc[:,["external_gene_name", "mmusculus_homolog_associated_gene_name"]].iterrows():
+for _, row in h2m[['external_gene_name', 'mmusculus_homolog_associated_gene_name']].iterrows():

-if row.isna().any(): continue
+if row.isna().any():

-h2m_dict[row['external_gene_name']] = row["mmusculus_homolog_associated_gene_name"]
+h2m_dict[row['external_gene_name']] = row['mmusculus_homolog_associated_gene_name']

 kegg = gp.read_gmt(path="tests/extdata/enrichr.KEGG_2016.gmt")

-print(kegg['MAPK signaling pathway Homo sapiens hsa04010'][:10])
+print("Human symbols:", kegg['MAPK signaling pathway Homo sapiens hsa04010'][:10])

-['EGF', 'IL1R1', 'IL1R2', 'HSPA1L', 'CACNA2D2', 'CACNA2D1', 'CACNA2D4', 'CACNA2D3', 'MAPK8IP3', 'MAPK8IP1']
+Human symbols: ['EGF', 'IL1R1', 'IL1R2', 'HSPA1L', 'CACNA2D2', 'CACNA2D1', 'CACNA2D4', 'CACNA2D3', 'MAPK8IP3', 'MAPK8IP1']

 [9]: